seap-udea/GravRay/README.md

        cp compile.in.temp compile.in
    ```

-2. Set your system architecture.
-Edit ``compiler`` file and uncomment
+2. Set your system architecture uncommenting your architecture (32 or
-   your architecture (32 or 64 bits).
-GravRay used precompiled
+   64 bits).
+GravRay used precompiled versions of two of its main
-   versions of two of its main dependencies, namely CSPICE and GSL.
+   dependencies, namely CSPICE and GSL.

 3. "Unpack" large kernels.
 Large CSPICE kernels (those having more
    than 100 Mb) need to be splitted for distribution with git.
 Before